henry-luo/mark/README.md

 - Mark properties can have complex object as value; whereas XML attribute values always need to be quoted and cannot have complex object as value, which is not flexible in syntax and data model.
 - Mark syntax is much cleaner than XML.
 It does not have all the legacy things like DTD, and it does not have whitespace ambiguity.
 - The data model produced by Mark is fully typed, like JSON; whereas XML is only semi-typed without schema.

-## Mark Data Model

-Mark object has a very clean and simple data model.
-Each Mark object has 3 facets of data:

-- **Type name**, which is mapped to `object.constructor.name` under JavaScript.
-- **Properties**, which are normal JavaScript *named properties*.
-- **Contents**, which are stored as *indexed properties* inside the same JavaScript object.

-Mark utilizes a novel feature in JavaScript that an plain JS object is actually *array-like*, it can contain both named properties and indexed properties.

-So each Mark object is mapped to just one plain JavaScript object, which is very compact and efficient comparing to other DOM models *(Many JS virtual-dom implementations needs to represent one DOM element with at least 3 objects: the main object, one JSON object for the properties, and one array object for the contents.)*.

 ## mark.js